viamrobotics/docs/docs/get-started/quickstarts/detect-people.md

 imageAlt: "Machine Learning"
 ---

-Follow this guide to detect people with a webcam on the Viam platform, using a [pre trained ML model from the registry](https://app.viam.com/ml-model/ml-models-scuttle/people).
+Follow this guide to detect people with a webcam on the Viam platform, using a [pre trained ML model from the registry](https://app.viam.com/ml-model/ml-models-scuttle/people):

+{{<imgproc src="/get-started/quickstarts/vision-card.png" resize="x1100" declaredimensions=true alt="Positive person detection on the vision card." >}}

 ## Requirements